xen-42/outer-wilds-third-person-camera/README.md

 - Raycast collides with inivisble walls sometimes
 - Toggling camera mode while moving Nomai orbs is broken
 - Translator text has really weird spacing
+- Reticule is invisible while flying the ship

 Wishlist (would be nice):
 - Free rotate camera 360 and with player camera (not just ship).